dgellerup/FastTools/README.md

 self.fastaDataFrame: Pandas DataFrame object that holds all read/calculated data for the FastqFile object.

 ##### Example:
-* myfile.fastq
+* myfile.fasta
   * Returns 'Sample1.fasta'

 #### Class methods
 **These methods create a new column in self.fastqDataFrame that contains calculated data.**

-self.numReads: Number of reads in self.fastaDataFrame.
+self.numReads(): Number of reads in self.fastaDataFrame.

 self.reverseComplement()